tidev/titanium-docs/docs/api/titanium/android.md

 For more information about intent filters, see the [Android Intent Filters guide](https://docs.appcelerator.com/platform/latest/#!/guide/Android_Intent_Filters).

-### Launch Modes

-Defining launch modes using `android:launchMode` is not supported by Titanium Android.
-However, `singleTask` behaviour can be accomplished when using [intent filters](https://docs.appcelerator.com/platform/latest/#!/guide/Android_Intent_Filters).

 ### Notifications

 Notifications alert the user that something is happening to your application while it is